microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 > *Note: The `GET {{fhirurl}}/<Resource>/<id>` pattern is technically a [read](https://www.hl7.org/fhir/http.html#read) interaction (and not a [search](https://www.hl7.org/fhir/http.html#search) interaction, as defined by HL7).

 ## Step 1 - Save Sample Resources
-To begin, you are going to populate your FHIR service with additional sample Resources.
+To begin, you are going to populate your FHIR service with additional sample Resources (you already imported some sample Resources in Challenge-03).

 ### Exercise Task